jonathanlb/sqlite32grafana/README.md

 When you build a query, select your datasource; the "timeserie" option, and a column in table you'll be querying.
+The drop-down hint will auto-populate with the table column names, from which you can select one.

+At the moment, you can enter any text you wish, which will blindly be used in the SELECT statement, but this feature/bug will be disabled shortly, replaced with a group-by feature....

 ## The Time Column